Germany defends flood preparations as search for victims, cleanup continue | CBC News

 Germany defends flood preparations as search for victims, cleanup continue

-German officials are defending their preparations for flooding in the face of the raging torrents that caught many people by surprise and left more than 190 people dead in western Europe, but they concede that they will need to learn lessons from the disaster.
+German officials defended their actions ahead of last week's severe floods that caught many towns by surprise and killed at least 196 people in western Europe, but they conceded that more lessons can be learned from the disaster.

-Efforts to find any more victims and clean up the mess across a swath of western Germany, eastern Belgium and the Netherlands continued Monday as floodwaters receded.
+As floodwaters receded Monday, authorities continued searching for more victims and intensified their efforts to clean up a sodden swath of western Germany, eastern Belgium and the Netherlands.
 According to officials, so far there have been:

 - 117 people confirmed dead in the worst-affected German region, Rhineland-Palatinate.